 My parents seemed not to notice me as I peeked around the doorframe.
-Both of them were huddled low over my brother’s bed, their shoulders shuddering violently as pained sobs broke the unsettling silence of the sickroom.
+Both of them were huddled low over my brother’s bed, their shoulders shuddering as pained sobs broke the unsettling silence of the sickroom.
 It was too much for me, and I quickly returned to where the rest of my siblings were curled up together in fear.

 After the sun rose, mother and father came in to tell us some awful news.
-I had already guessed as I lay on the bed, a cold hollow feeling slowly creeping over me, but that did nothing to lessen the shock at seeing Jacob’s pale, empty body lying under the sheets.
+I had already guessed it as I lay on the bed, a cold hollow feeling creeping over me, but that did nothing to lessen the shock at seeing Jacob’s pale, empty body lying under the sheets.

-The obscuring fog of time was blown away as every chilling detail of Jacob’s death came rushing into my mind, and I jumped out of my bed and rushed to my parents’ room.
+The obscuring fog of time was blown away as every chilling detail of Jacob’s death came rushing into my mind, and I jumped out of bed and rushed to my parents’ room.
 There I found Annabel, just like that night years ago, bent over my mother’s emaciated form.
 Beside her lay my father, William, his eyes bulging and dripping with moisture.
-“Please,” he whispered pleadingly in his raspy voice.
+“Please,” he said in his raspy voice.
 “Not her.
 Do not take her from me.”

 But Annabel seemed not to hear.
 “Phyllis…oh, Phyllis!”

 Once more I was forced to attend the funeral of a loved one, and just like my first all those years ago, my eyes were glued on Annabel.
 It was exactly the same.
 She greeted the mourners with a kind smile and hovered close around my father to provide comfort.
-But just like with Jacob, she never wept.
+Just like with Jacob, she never wept.

 It was strange to see my father sitting beside the casket without his wife clinging to his arm.
-My poor departed mother was replaced by the ancient nanny whom I had come to look upon with an attitude of dislike.
-All those years she had spent raising us were overshadowed by the strangeness that surrounded her.
+My poor departed mother was replaced by the ancient nanny whom I’d come to look on with an attitude of dislike.
+All those years she’d spent raising us were overshadowed by the strangeness that surrounded her.
 My dislike now turned to loathing as I observed her wrinkled, bony hand caress my father’s slumped shoulder.
 Somehow, I linked in my head the deaths of Jacob and Mother to this wretched woman, and now to see her dare to touch my father who, on the night his world fell apart, had pleaded with her to spare my mother…

 So it was a shock for me to see my father’s quivering hand reach up and grasp Annabel’s, squeezing it gently in a show of what I took to be gratitude.
 How could he stand her, I wondered?
 These thoughts plagued me every night for the next week, and with every dark dream I awoke with a greater weight on my chest, a feeling of wrongness about my childhood nanny.
 These feelings culminated on the seventh day after my mother’s funeral when once more I heard Annabel’s voice crying out from my father’s bedroom.

 I wrenched the old woman away from the bed by the collar of her nightgown and threw her to the floor, bringing the cane to crack resonantly over her skull.
-Again and again I beat her, my arm flying up and down in a mad frenzy, and all the while she continued to weep “William…William,” although her voice was barely more than a raspy whisper as I beat the life from her fragile body.
+Again and again I beat her, my arm flying up and down in a mad frenzy, and all the while she continued to weep, “William…William,” although her voice was barely more than a raspy whisper as I beat the life from her fragile body.

 At last her dry lips stirred no more, and my trembling hand relinquished its death grip on my weapon.
-I fell shivering to my father’s side and whispered comfortingly to him “It’s alright now.
+I fell shivering to my father’s side and whispered comfortingly to him, “It’s alright now.
 She won’t harm us anymore.”

 First I was shocked, then angry, but that quickly gave way to confusion.
 I had stopped her!
 Whatever dark act she was performing, I had interrupted it!
 How then was my father lying dead before me?

 With a cry of horror I fled the room, fled the house.
 I ran as far as I could, trying to escape the awful reality that snapped at my heels like a drooling hellhound.
-I kept going until my legs would support me no more, and I collapsed in a soggy ditch.
-I had no clue and no care where I was.
+I kept going until my legs would support me no more, and collapsed in a soggy ditch.
+I had no clue and no care as to where I was.
 I was lost with no desire to be found, so there I lay until the sun set and darkness covered me like a blanket.